 In 2020, Dr. Teemu returned his professorship to Ajou University.

 Ubilife’s goal is foster research on ubiquitous technologies and services in the fields of education and wellbeing.
 Current research and development activities in Ubilife focus on games for education and exercise.
 Games are used as a medium because they have been shown to possess great potential for boosting intrinsic motivation in players.
 Furthermore, ubiquitous technologies (mobile devices, wireless networks, sensors, etc) have an essential role in enabling truly context-sensitive content and activities.
 This results in immersive experiences where the virtual game world connects to the physical world surrounding the user.

-Currently, The UbiLife invites talented students as a Ph.D studentship in Luleå University of Technology.
+Currently, UbiLife invites talented students as an MSc and Ph.D. studentship in Ajou University.
 If you have a passion mind for becoming a researcher.
 Please contact to Dr. Teemu H. Laine (Ref. www.ubilife.net).

 – Jungryul Seo